tytydraco/yessleep/out/I_Am_My_Friends_Sons_Godfather_My_Friend_Died_Recently_and_Im_Now_His_Caretaker.md

 Since I’m an architect I designed and helped build my house.
 It’s a three bed two bath two story American Craftsman with a decent sized front yard and driveway.
 There’s a pool in the back yard with an in ground deck with a little patch of grass that was about two and a half yards by two and a half yards big.

-Obviously I couldn’t burry the dog in the front yard where my neighbors could see me, so I headed to the back.
+Obviously I couldn’t bury the dog in the front yard where my neighbors could see me, so I headed to the back.
 It took me a few hours, but the deed is done.

 Matty hasn’t come out of his bedroom since the incident.